 Honor the Languages of Your Community

-Pacific integrates into every class the knowledge and skills necessary to earn an English to Speakers of Other Languages (ESOL) endorsement.
+Pacific integrates the knowledge and skills necessary to earn an English to Speakers of Other Languages (ESOL) endorsement into every class.
 Unlike other programs in Oregon, students do not need to take additional credits beyond the core program to earn their ESOL endorsement.

 Apply to Pacific

-Contact Martha Almendarez Langland, Anita Zijdemans Boudreau, Anil Oommen, Kevin Carr, or Sara Summers and make an appointment to learn more about how to become a teacher with Pacific!
+Contact Martha Almendarez Langland, Anita Zijdemans Boudreau, Linda Venenciano, T. Anil Oommen, or Kevin Carr to make an appointment to learn more about becoming a teacher with Pacific!

 Priscila Narcio | Student Services Coordinator